Taxes for Americans Living in Norway

 Norway is rich in beauty, resources, skiing, fjords, and free public services.
 Oslo, the capital, rates as a pricey city to live in because Norway has high taxes.
 But Norwegians seem happy to live with this payoff.
 It is estimated that about 9,000 American citizens are living in Norway.
 If you are an American citizen planning to move to Norway to enjoy a high living standard, it is important to know the tax laws not only in Norway as expatriates but also in the US.
+Here at Universal Tax Professionals we offer the best US expat tax services to all US citizens living abroad in Norway.

 Citizens of the US living in Norway face additional demands as the US is among a few governments that tax overseas income earned by their citizens and permanent residents.
 If you are an American citizen or a legal permanent resident or an American Norwegian dual citizen living in Norway, you are required to file a US tax return and report global income from all sources to the IRS every year.
 Even if you do not owe any taxes in the US, you must file a yearly tax return.